 If you are an adult, age 21 or over, consider becoming a mentor to a refugee youth or family in Baltimore City or County.

-The BCCC Refugee Youth Project has two mentoring programs: one that matches caring individuals one-on-one with 8th- through 12th-grade youth, and another that connects UMBC students with 11th- and 12th-grade students.
+The BCCC Refugee Youth Project has two mentoring programs: one that matches caring individuals with youth in 8th-12th grade or parents of school-aged children, and another that connects UMBC students with 11th- and 12th-grade students.

 Our program is home-based, meaning that mentors need to travel to the residence of a family each week.
 Having a car is not required but most mentors find it helpful.